Samuel-Cavada/Active-Directory-Highlights/README.md

 # Active-Directory-Highlights

-➜ Handled permissions and access requests, including adding users to Active Directory groups and granting admin access for process audits, ensuring proper access controls and security.
+➜ Handled permissions and access requests, including admin access and group assignments, to ensure proper role-based access control.

-➜ Handled password resets and account unlocks for network and identity management, maintaining user access and endpoint protection.
+➜ Managed password resets and account unlocks to maintain secure and uninterrupted user access across systems.

-➜ Provided admin access and role assignments in Active Directory for new employees and specific requests, ensuring proper access control.
+➜ Provided administrative access and role assignments in Active Directory for new employees and special access requests.

-➜ Updated permissions and access for users, including admin access requests and Active Directory group memberships, to maintain security and efficiency.

-➜ Administered group policies, user account controls, and organizational units (OUs) within Active Directory for access management.
+➜ Administered group policies, user account controls, and organizational units (OUs) to support structured access management and compliance.